asif17r/BitNine-Internship-2023/Q2/Readme.md

     - Easy to implement & understand
     - Doesn't recalculate the same value again
 - Cons:
-    - Memory requirment is high
+    - Memory requirement is high
-    - Can not process large number as it is limited by the size of the array
+    - Can not process large numbers as it is limited by the size of the array

 ## Approach 3: Matrix Multiplication
 - Time complexity: O(log(n)) per query